WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 preferable.

-Some system lack native floating-point registers and must emulate them with integer arithmetic.
+Some system lack native floating-point registers and must emulate them in software.
 Many others are capable of performing some or all operations more efficiently using integer arithmetic.
 Certain applications can suffer from the variability in precision which comes from a dynamic radix point [\[1\]](http://www.pathengine.com/Contents/Overview/FundamentalConcepts/WhyIntegerCoordinates/page.php).